Paris Museum Pass

 The Paris Pass®: Free Entry to Over 60 Attractions

 - Free entry to 60 museums, exhibitions & attractions

 - Skip the line access to selected venues

 - Seine river cruise & 1 day Hop-On Hop-Off bus tour ticket

 Paris Passlib’ (official city-pass): cruise, museums and unlimited transport

 Access every Paris museum, plus public transport, a Seine cruise, and more

 - Free admission to over 60 top museums permanent collections and monuments in and around Paris.
-Examples include the Louvre Museum, Palace of Versailles, Arc de Triumph, Centre Pompidou, Orsay Museum
+Examples include the Louvre Museum, Palace of Versailles, Arc de Triumph, Centre Pompidou, Orsay Museum.

-However, the Museum Pass does not include free public transport.
+The Museum Pass does not include free public transport.
 If you would like to enjoy free public transportation as well as the advantages offered by the Museum Pass then we suggest you buy the Paris Passlib, which combines the Paris Museum Pass with the Paris Visite Travel Pass.